 opens the Musee Yves Saint Laurent Marrakech.
 Those in the know suggest it will be further evidence of the impression Morocco left upon Saint Laurent, and the nation's understated impact on the world of haute couture fashion.

-We'll have to wait until next fall to step inside, so instead CNN took a walk around the garden and asked what to expect.
+We'll have to wait until fall 2017 to step inside, so instead CNN took a walk around the garden and asked what to expect.

 A Moroccan love affair